massimofasciano/fdedup/README.md

-  -e, --empty-cache          Start with empty cache -c, --cache-file <<FILE>>  Where to store the cache [default: .fdedup_cache.bin] -n, --normalize            Normalize pathnames to Linux-style / -t, --threads <THREADS>    Number of computing threads to use [default: 8] -v, --verbose...
+  -e, --empty-cache          Start with empty cache -c, --cache-file <<FILE>>  Where to store the cache [default: .fdedup_cache.bin] -n, --normalize            Normalize pathnames to Linux-style / -t, --threads <THREADS>    Number of computing threads to use  (defaults to total cores) -v, --verbose...
 Verbose output (repeat for more verbosity) -h, --help                 Print help
   -V, --version              Print version